Residents recovering from Casa Grande Estates deaths, concerned about July Fourth safety

 Carl Heavener is still recovering from the tragedy near his home at Casa Grande Estates last week.

-“I don't like to see this.
-It's a person's life,” Heavener said, while gazing at the burnt homes.
+"I don't like to see this.
+It's a person's life," Heavener said, while gazing at the burned homes.

 After watching the fire, hearing the gunshots and the ammunition explosions, he's now concerned about himself and his neighbors.